 News on cross-border financial services in Belgium post-Brexit

-We summarise the most important aspects of cross-border financial services post-Brexit contained in a draft bill submitted to Parliament and a communication by the FSMA in this respect.
+We summarise the most important aspects of cross-border financial services post-Brexit contained in a law that was published in the Belgian State Gazette on 10 April 2019, and a communication by the FSMA in this respect.

 Legislative & regulatory action

-On 19 February 2019 a bill on the withdrawal of the UK from the European Union was submitted to Parliament.
-The bill enables the King to take certain (legislative) measures to ensure the continuity post-Brexit of, among other things, financial services contracts which are currently (i.e. prior to Brexit) in place between Belgian residents and UK financial institutions active in Belgium under the European passport.
+On 10 April 2019 the law of 3 April 2019 on the withdrawal of the UK from the European Union was published in the Belgian State Gazette.
+The law enables the King to take certain (legislative) measures to ensure the continuity post-Brexit of, among other things, financial services contracts which are currently (i.e. prior to Brexit) in place between Belgian residents and UK financial institutions active in Belgium under the European passport.
 The FSMA has also issued a communication on the continuance of the provision of investment services and activities by UK investment firms and credit institutions in case of a hard Brexit.
 In the absence of a (Belgian) transitional regime, UK investment firms can, post-Brexit, either opt to establish an authorized branch in Belgium or notify the FSMA that they wish to provide cross-border investment services.

 Access to Belgium for non-EEA investment firms